Day Three: Brooklyn

 10 a.m.: Enjoy one of the city’s best photo ops.
 Start your day by taking the 2 or 3 train to Clark Street, then walk west until you reach the Brooklyn Heights Promenade.
 The pedestrian walkway has panoramic views of the East River, the Manhattan skyline, and New York Harbor.

 Noon: Stroll to pierogies.
-From the northern end of the Promenade, walk south along Henry Street and ogle Brooklyn Heights’ beautiful, nineteenth-century brownstones.
-Turn right onto Montague Street and find Teresa's—a cheap, tasty Polish diner—with plates of aromatic sauerkraut, mushroom pierogies, and boiled onions that’ll set you back a mere $10 or so.
+From the northern end of the Promenade, walk south along Henry Street and ogle Brooklyn Heights’ beautiful 19th-century brownstones.
+Turn right onto Montague Street and find Teresa’s—a cheap, tasty Polish diner—with plates of aromatic sauerkraut, mushroom pierogies, and boiled onions that’ll set you back a mere $10 or so.

-2:45 p.m.: Pair New York's second-biggest museum with its first-rate botanical gardens.
-Buy a $20 combined ticket to the Brooklyn Botanic Gardens and Brooklyn Museum, both near Prospect Heights.
-Don’t miss the botanic garden’s Japanese Hill-and-Pond Garden, and in the museum, be sure to check out Judy Chicago’s The Dinner Party in the Center for Feminist Art.
+2:45 p.m.: Pair New York’s second-biggest museum with its first-rate botanical gardens.
+Buy a $23 combined ticket to the Brooklyn Botanic Gardens and Brooklyn Museum, both near Prospect Heights.
+Don’t miss the Botanic Garden’s Japanese Hill-and-Pond Garden, and in the museum, be sure to check out Judy Chicago’s The Dinner Party in the Center for Feminist Art.

 8:30 p.m.: Catch the next wave in music.
 Backtrack on Lafayette to the Brooklyn Academy of Music for BAMcafé Live.
 On select Friday and Saturday nights, there’s a free live show—with no drink minimum—from some of the area’s best emerging artists.
 Or check out BAMcinématek @ BAM Rose Cinemas for rare screenings of repertory films and artier first-runs.